The Mass Effect Trilogy is a series of Crowning Moments of Awesome.

 Meta-example: After Bioware's attempt to improve the ending with Extended Cut DLC evidently failed to impress some members of the forums, some dedicated gamers got together, put their skills to use and created their own original ending; while it's not perfect by any means, it's damned impressive from a group of amateurs, and also a CMOA of a different kind considering that they elected for this rather than some of the... lessthan appropriate reactions of some fans.

-The reintroduction of Wrex in Citadelis GLORIOUS: A shuttle full of troops drops down and opens fire on Shepard, only to have Wrex elbow drop down on it hard enough to force it to the ground, jump inside, shoulder tackle a CAT6 mercenary, causing the entire shuttle to rock back for a moment, and start tossing guys out.
+The reintroduction of Wrex in Citadelis GLORIOUS: A shuttle full of troops drops down and opens fire on Shepard, only to have Wrex krogan airdrop down on it hard enough to force it to the ground, jump inside, shoulder tackle a CAT6 mercenary, causing the entire shuttle to rock back for a moment, and start tossing guys out.
 Wrex does this without pulling out his gun even once.
-Kind of easy if you're a Krogan and weigh a metric ton, but still.
+Kind of easy if you're a krogan, weigh a metric ton, and are in melee range with humans who didn't turn their shields on, but still.

 During the attack at the Sushi restaurant in Citadel, a biotic Shepard finally uses his/her biotics in a cinematic.